stackify/stackify-api-ruby/README.md

     config.log_level = :error

-By default, gem sends logs to Stackify every 60 seconds, you can increase this value to higher if need:

-    config.send_interval = 60 #value in seconds, could not be less than 60 seconds

-All logs, errors, and metrics are queued within the gem and uploaded on a background thread.
-By default, the maximum amount of logs is 1,000 log items, you can decrease this value:

-    config.queue_max_size = 600

-To help prevent flooding the system there is a parameter - max amount of the same error per minute:

-    config.flood_limit = 100

-If you want to use proxy for sendig request, you can do it in such way:
+If you want to use proxy for sending request, you can do it in such way:

     config.with_proxy = true
     config.proxy_host = "127.0.0.1"